my-language-skills/extensions-for-pressbook/README.md

 ## Canonical

 Canonical package provides network administrators with ability to choose canonical link of cloned books (original canonical url or father's canonical url).
+This extension works only if "The SEO Framework" plugin is active.
 It is done with a checkbox in `/wp-admin/network/sites.php` page, after activation of a plugin you will have new column there with name 'Father Canonical Url'.

 ## Original Mark